ElijahCuff/Windows-10-Reset-Research/README.md

 - Restart PC into Windows
 - PC will still be at login screen but you have the users files backed up.

+NOTE,
+When reading the backed up files on another Windows PC it will recognise the file attribute of ownership to the old PC, usually throwing a "This file isn't yours" warning - you just need to select 5he whole folder and then change the attributes,
+- Right Click
+- Select Properties
+- Select Security Tab
+- Select File Ownership/Attributes
+- Delete the old owner
+- Add yourself as the new owner

 ### BOOT FROM RECOVERY DRIVE
 > Useful to retain system software and drivers
 - Open Windows Start Menu